 (Photo credit: http://bit.ly/2fF2JPb)

-There are many young people out there who know that they have to learn English is they want to go to University and study the subject of their passion at a high level.
-They know they need to perhaps start off at school but ultimately will need to do some special course post high school.
+There are many young people out there who know that they have to learn English if they want to go to University and study the subject of their passion at a high level.
+They know they need to perhaps start off at school but ultimately will need to do some special course post-high school.

 These are the usual expectations:

 - I will need to go to a well known language centre

 - I will need to be taught by someone who has good English if not a native speaker

 - I will need to pay for it

 - I will need to pass my IELTS to enter my University course

 - I may need to travel to another city or country to get my English course

 - I will need my English for many other things other than my University course